haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 			- How does altering these affect the outcome?
 		3. If you happen to encounter an error, try to reduce the rows and columns values

-14. Compose a map of the heatmap analysis, include it in your report and compare it to the other maps in the analysis.
+14. Compose a map of the heatmap analysis